codenamecoffee/Gameshelf_Docker_Compose/README.md

 # 🎮 GameShelf

-> Educational DevOps project developed during the professional training *"School of Software Engineering"* — focused on containerization, orchestration, and backend development with FastAPI and PostgreSQL.
+> Educational DevOps project developed during the professional training *School of Software Engineering* at Endava Uruguay — focused on containerization, orchestration, and backend development with FastAPI and PostgreSQL.

 <br>